noelberaki03/codepath-IOS-prework/README.md

 IOS-prework is an app that asks a user some questions about their name, school, and occupation and also allows a user to change the color of the background.

-Time spent: 2 hours spent in total (including downloading Xcode and necessary simulators)
+Time spent: 2 hours spent in total

 ## Required Features